GiftySoftDev/GiftySoftDev/README.md

 ### 👋 Hello, World!
 I’m **Gifty** 🦋

 Hey there!
 Glad I caught your interest.😊 My name is Gifty, a frontend developer who loves bringing creative ideas to life on the web.
-I'm all about building seamless, user-friendly experiences that drives business growth.
+I'm all about building seamless, user-friendly experiences that drive business growth.

 Currently, I just built and shipped my first ReactJS project, an AI-powered portfolio.
 I'm also gearing up for full-stack development, NodeJS in line – it's an exciting journey, and I'm loving every bit of it!

 ![Professional Picture of me](https://github.com/user-attachments/assets/72f2d6ec-b53e-48f8-8db5-93dd8f89aea2) _Yepp, that's me and I'm so glad you're getting to know me :)_